About the Secular Association of NSW

 Secretary/Treasurer

-The secretary and treasurer is Max Wallace.
+The Secretary and Treasurer is Max Wallace.
 Educated at Fort St Boys High, Max has a Master of Social Sciences degree from the University of Waikato, a Certificate of Proficiency in French from the University of Auckland and a PhD from Macquarie University.

 He is the author of The Purple Economy: supernatural charities, tax and the state (Melbourne, 2007), editor of Realising Secularism: Australia and New Zealand, ANZSA, Melbourne, 2008.
 He has published widely in Dissent magazine, The Australian Humanist, The Open Society and On Line Opinion.